A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Loss Networks and Feature Extraction

 \section{Loss Networks and Feature Extraction}

-The primary goal of this work is to explore how using different pretrained architectures and feature extraction points affects the implemented experiments.
-For each of the four experiments, the same pretrained architectures and feature extraction points have been used.
-This section details how feature extraction is performed from the different networks and why those particular extraction points were chosen.
-A summary of the pretrained networks used and at which points features are extracted is detailed in Table~\ref{tab:networks_layers}.

-The loss networks used for the experiments are created by selecting an architecture and a feature extraction point.
-A model of the selected architecture pretrained on ImageNet is then collected and layers after the extraction point are removed, and the output of the loss network is the features extracted at the selected point.
-How these features are used is described in the Experimental Details section.
+This work primarily explores the effects of (1) different pretrained architectures and (2) feature extraction layers on performance.
+14 architectures pretrained from ImageNet from the Torchvision framework~\cite{marcel2010torchvision} are used in this work.
+Four extraction layers have been chosen for each architecture such that they represent layers that are early, semi-early, middle, and late in the convolutional layers.
+Each architecture along with the feature extraction layers is detailed in Table~\ref{tab:networks_layers}.
+The loss networks used for all the benchmark experiments are created by selecting a pretrained model and one of the extraction layers, resulting in 56 different loss networks.
+Feature extraction from the loss networks is simple and consists of propagating activations forwards through the network to the extraction layer after which they are applied without any additional computation as defined in each benchmark.

-As one of the objectives of this work is to evaluate where to perform feature extraction, the extraction points have been distributed throughout the network.
-Furthermore, the extraction points have been limited to the convolutional layers of the networks as these are typically used for deep perceptual loss.
-Additionally, the convolutional layers benefit from having no upper limit to the size of the input images, while using later layers typically requires the use of an exact input size.

-Since testing all available extraction points would require a computation load that is unjustifiable for this work, four points were chosen for each network.
-The points were chosen such that they represent points that are early, semi-early, middle, and late in the convolutional layers.
-Additionally, for architectures of similar design, the extraction points are chosen such that they represent the "same" points in each network.
-For example, in the residual networks, the extraction points are after the first ReLU as well as after the same block stacks with the difference that each residual network architecture has a varying number of layers in the different block stacks.
+The feature extraction layers have been limited to the convolutional layers of the networks as these are typically used for deep perceptual loss.
+The convolutional layers also benefit from having no upper limit to the size of the input images, while using later layers typically requires the use of an exact input size.
+Additionally, for architectures of similar design, the extraction layers are chosen such that they represent the "same" layers in each network.
+For example, in the residual networks, the extraction layers are after the first ReLU as well as after the same block stacks with the difference that each residual network architecture has a varying number of layers in the different block stacks.